 Best cash-back credit cards

-Introduced in March 2016, the Tangerine Money-Back Credit Card has created a lot of buzz for its versatility: it has no annual fee, and offers 4% cash back on purchases made within the first three months in up to three categories of your choice, expanding beyond the usual categories of groceries, gas, drugstore, and recurring bills to include entertainment, furniture, hotel-motel stays, home improvement, public transportation, and parking.
-After the welcome period ends, you’ll earn 2% cash back in your chosen categories (1% on everything else), with no limit on how much you can earn back.
+Introduced in March 2016, the Tangerine Money-Back Credit Card has created a lot of buzz for its versatility: it has no annual fee, and offers cash back beyond the usual categories of groceries, gas, drugstore, and recurring bills to include entertainment, furniture, hotel-motel stays, home improvement, public transportation, and parking.
+With this card, you’ll earn 2% cash back in your chosen categories (1% on everything else), with no limit on how much you can earn back.
 Because of all this, we also rank this card as one of the best no fee credit cards in Canada.

 One advantage this card has over others is that it refunds cash back monthly, rather than annually.
 You can also change your bonus categories to suit your needs.
-If you decide instead to deposit your cash back rewards into a Tangerine Savings Account, you’ll get a third category earning 2%.
+Cash back rewards are applied to your credit card balance, but if you decide instead to deposit your cash back rewards into a Tangerine Savings Account, you’ll get a third category earning 2%.

-The MBNA Rewards MasterCard is a cash-back credit card geared toward students, with no minimum income or credit history required.
+The MBNA Rewards MasterCard cash-back credit card with no minimum income or credit history required.
 Plus, there’s no annual fee.
 With this card’s cash back option, you’ll earn one MBNA Rewards point for every dollar spend on the card, which means 1% cash back on all purchases.
 Alternatively, you can redeem your MBNA points toward travel, charitable donations, or brand-name merchandise and gift cards.

-However, we’re highlighting this card because the cash back option offers the best value: your first purchase on the card nets you 1,000 bonus points ($10), and you’ll get another 1,000 bonus points every year on the anniversary of your credit card activation.
+However, we’re highlighting this card because the cash back option offers the best value: your first eligible purchase on the card nets you 5,000 bonus points ($50).

 Best travel rewards credit cards